Employment Reference Check Response Letter Examples

 What information should I avoid in an employment reference?
 Toggle answer

-Avoid unnecessary personal information, medical details, protected characteristics, family status, internal complaints, confidential investigations, speculation or unsupported opinions.
+Avoid unnecessary personal information, medical details, references to protected characteristics, family status, internal complaints, confidential investigations, speculation or unsupported opinions.
 Keep the response focused on verified employment information.

 TL;DR - Keep the Reference Response Accurate and Limited